abdulwaheed76/practices/README.md

 #### Behaviour
 1. Not followin anything mentioned in appointment, policy, practices or any ammendmends in the said things.
 Panelty will be per rule not followed per day or number of times a rule is broken in a day.
 1. Asking for information that is already clearly present in appointment, policy or practices documents.
 This means employee had not carefully read the said and is irresponsibly consuming managemnt's time.
-If something is really missing, we welcome questions.
+However, if something is really missing, we welcome questions.